 Using your skills for profit is a common trend with all of the best side business ideas.
 If you’re an expert at something, there’s likely an audience of people online who would be willing to pay to become an expert in your field—just like you.
 If you want to take your skills and turn them into an online course that teaches others how to get the same results you’ve achieved in your life, career, or business, start with How to Create an Awesome Online Course on Udemy, where instructor Miguel Hernandez covers how he makes over $90,000/yr teaching online.
 You’ll learn from more than 8 hours of video instruction.

 If you want to find a profitable online course idea in the next 3 days, join my free online course Find a Profitable Business Idea today.
 It’ll walk you step-by-step through the process I’ve used to generate more than $15,000 in online course sales in a single week.
 Then once you’re ready to start teaching your own online course, I recommend using Teachable, the easiest and most affordable platform to use for creating, hosting and selling your online courses.
-They also have a ton of free educational resources about how to get started with creating an online course (yes, even as a side business idea) when you sign up right here.
+They also have a ton of free educational resources about how to get started with creating an online course (yes, even as one of our top side business ideas) when you sign up right here.

 If you have something you’re skilled at and very passionate about, you can turn that winning combination into offering your services with one-on-one online coaching as one of the most dependable side business ideas that leverage your skills.
 Just be sure to implement your own opportunity management system so you don’t get caught up working with clients that you can’t measurably help.
 If you’ll be charging by the hour for your coaching services, be sure to use a robust time tracking tool like Teamwork to keep track of your billable hours while managing your client projects at the same time.
 Elmira Strange will give you a step-by-step plan for putting your skills and experience to work by developing an online coaching business—even as a side business idea in the time around your full-time job—so be sure to check out her course on Udemy for a jump start on this side business idea.

 If you can create a regular audience for your podcast on a specific topic, this is a great way to get sponsors and fund this side business idea.
-My podcast, The Side Hustle Project is actually my current side business ideas I’ve been working on, and because I had an existing audience here on my blog at the time I launched the show, I was able to broker a $5,000 sponsorship from Freshbooks to place ads on the first ten episodes before I even got started.
+My podcast, The Side Hustle Project is actually one of my current side business ideas I’ve been working on, and because I had an existing audience here on my blog at the time I launched the show, I was able to broker a $5,000 sponsorship from Freshbooks to place ads on the first ten episodes before I even got started.
 Side note: Here are my picks for the best podcast hosting platforms to get your show hosted and online today.